rfilkov/SentisModelTester/README.md

     * `GPU Compute` backend uses compute shaders on GPU (fast).
     * `GPU Pixel` backend uses pixel shaders on GPU (relatively slow).
     * `CPU` backend does the inference on CPU (slow).
-    * Please don't use `GPU Command Buffer` backend for now.
-It requires a specific setup.
 * Use the `Input Conversion` options to change the conversion of source image to input tensor.
 Please consult the model requirements.
     * `Resize`-option resizes the source image to input resolution.
     * `Crop`-option resizes and crops the source image according to its minimum dimension (width or height).